Update: December 30th, 2008

 Gulp!
 This answer shocked me… Technorati doesn't have any post about Google?!?
 I tried again but unfortunately, each keyword returned 0 results.

 OK, search interface is buggy, let me try with tag API.
-None, I'm sorry dear developer, I don't have any post tagged as google.
-Probably Technorati doesn't love Google, I supposes, thus I tried with other common words.
-No, this was not the problem. web tag didn't worked as well!
+None, I'm sorry, dear developer, I don't have any post tagged as google.
+Probably Technorati doesn't love Google, I suppose, thus I tried with other common words.
+No, this was not the problem. web tag didn't work either!

 Contact us… if you can

-First, let me say I tried to contact Technorati 3 times via support interface in the last 9 months for these problems, but I never received any answer!
-I hope this post will have enough visibility to be taken in consideration by someone from Technorati Office.
+First, let me say I tried to contact Technorati three times via the support interface in the last nine months for these problems, but I never received any answer!
+I hope this post will have enough visibility to be taken into consideration by someone from the Technorati Office.

-Because I don't want to criticize, I decided it was the time to try to contact Technorati for the 4th time.
-I haven't been really lucky with default contact us interface, thus I decided to try support website.
+Because I don't want to criticize, I decided it was the time to try to contact Technorati for the fourth time.
+I haven't been really lucky with the default contact us interface, thus I decided to try the support website.

-Let me login before.
-May be they give me more attention if I provide them my identity, I thought.
-This is what happened when I tried to login (more than 6 times).
+Let me log in before.
+Maybe they give me more attention if I provide them my identity, I thought.
+This is what happened when I tried to log in (more than six times).

-Really frustrated I decided to come back and try again API interface.
-I composed a simple search for google again: it worked!
-Cool, now let me try _msn: it works! _Great, I can work now, I thought.
+Really frustrated, I decided to come back and try the API interface again.
+I composed a simple search for Google again: it worked!
+Cool, now let me try msn: it works!
+Great, I can work now, I thought.